Think Again – How to Reason and Argue, looks at where we are currently going wrong with arguing and how we can get back on track.

 Get the book here: Think Again – How to Reason and Argue by Walter Sinnott-Armstrong

 Where we are currently

 Unfortunately, our lack of action usually stems from one source: an absence of mutual understanding with one another.
-This is especially true in politics where political opponents try to divide and polarize rather than bringing everyone together for the common good.
+This is especially true in politics where political opponents try to divide and polarize rather than bring everyone together for the common good.

 But, with a bit of hope, we can get out of this rut and start working together for good.
 The main thing we need to do is communicate and start arguing better.
 We need to assert less and understand more; we need to lecture less and be willing to learn more.

 Think about your friendship group: How many of your friends hold opposing views to yours?
 For many, it’s very little.
 There is a tendency to speak to others like us, we don’t want to hear views that we disagree with and when we do hear them, there is never a mutual effort to speak about them at length to understand why we do have opposing views; it instead turns into a flurry of emotional appeals, abuse or ostracism.

 Polarization – One of the biggest problems we face

 This is a term that holds many different meanings: It can mean opposites; it can mean civility on both sides; it can mean no compromises, but the most devastating outcome is gridlock whereby nobody can agree on anything so nothing gets done.